openedx/edx-documentation/en_us/shared/exercises_tools/Section_partial_credit.rst

 received 25% of the possible points.

 .. image:: ../../../shared/images/partial_credit_multiple_choice.png
- :alt: Image of a multiple choice problem with partial credit for an incorrect
+ :alt: A multiple choice problem with partial credit for an incorrect
      answer.
  :width: 500